 Adopted Flow Duration Curve

-Previous Updated Feasibility Study (by Technoquarry)
+In Previous Updated Feasibility Study (by Technoquarry)

 In the previous updated feasibility study (by Techno-quarry), the flow duration curve at proposed intake site of the Myagdi Khola HPP was developed from catchment correlation with Myadi Khola (404.7) and regression analysis of the reference six gauging stations.
 The flow duration curve developed from catchment correlation with Myagdi Khola (404.7) were found to be on lower side whereas, the same curve developed from regional regression analysis of the reference six gauging stations were found to be on higher side.
 The reasons for lower value from the catchment correlation with Myagdi Khola (404.7) are the same as explained in Section 1.6.3.
 Therefore, to be in safe side, average of these two methods was recommended for use at proposed intake site and tailrace site of the project as tabulated in Table 1-22.